top of page

 At Diffin Village

 Was the 2nd school in Diffin.
-Salary to be paid at the end each month if there was enough money in the treasury
+Teacher salary to be paid at the end each month if there was enough money in the treasury

 Alger